martaskrt/csc263_fall2019/README.txt

 6. In calculate_lateness.py, line 52 automatically generates the filename for the quercus gradebook we've had some trouble with it, so we've had to hardcode the filename on line 53

+7. In the main directory run:
+	$python3 calculate_lateness.py --dir {subdirectory}

+	where {subdirectory is the name of the directory containing the csv files specific to your course.

+	The script will generate a new quercus gradebook with the same title albeit '_updated' appended before the file extension.
+	This gradebook will have the columns reordered, with the newly adjusted grades columns at the end.

+	The other columns will remain unchanged in the gradebook.
+Do not upload it to quercus as is.